 We carried out our audit in accordance with the Auditor-General's Auditing Standards, which incorporate the International Standards on Auditing (New Zealand).
-Those standards require that we comply with ethical requirements and plan and carry out our audit to obtain reasonable assurance about whether the financial statements and performance report are free from material misstatement.
+Those standards require that we comply with ethical requirements and plan and carry out our audit to obtain reasonable assurance about whether the financial statements and financial measures within the statement of service performance are free from material misstatement.

-Material misstatements are differences or omissions of amounts and disclosures that would affect a reader's overall understanding of the financial statements and performance report.
+Material misstatements are differences or omissions of amounts and disclosures that, in our judgement, are likely to influence readers' overall understanding of the financial statements and financial measures within the statement of service performance.
 If we had found material misstatements that were not corrected, we would have referred to them in our opinion.

-An audit involves carrying out procedures to obtain audit evidence about the amounts and disclosures in the financial statements and performance report.
-The procedures selected depend on our judgement, including our assessment of risks of material misstatement of the financial statements and performance report whether due to fraud or error.
-In making those risk assessments, we consider internal control relevant to the preparation of the company and group's financial statements and performance report that give a true and fair view of the matters to which they relate.
+An audit involves carrying out procedures to obtain audit evidence about the amounts and disclosures in the financial statements and financial measures within the statement of service performance.
+The procedures selected depend on our judgement, including our assessment of risks of material misstatement of the financial statements and financial measures within the statement of service performance whether due to fraud or error.
+In making those risk assessments, we consider internal control relevant to the preparation of the company and group's financial statements and financial measures within the statement of service performance that give a true and fair view of the matters to which they relate.
 We consider internal control in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the company and group's internal control.